 The right-hand side of the Apple Glass frames will reportedly feature a LiDAR sensor, but Prosser didn't spot any other cameras on the futuristic eyewear design -- this is likely due to privacy concerns.

-You'll be able to control Apple Glass with your iPhone.
+You'll also able to control Apple Glass with your iPhone, Prosser reported.
 Both lenses will be able to display information via a user interface called Starboard, which can be controlled with hand gestures.

 The lens can also scan Apple QR codes, but Prosser did not delve into how this will be integrated into the Apple Glass experience.